 Septic tanks are large containers made from concrete, fibreglass, or polyethene.
 The primary role of a septic tank is to collect and treat wastewater, ensuring that it does not contaminate the environment or pose health risks.
 Usually, tanks will require special care and treatment by professional waste management companies to ensure they remain safe for use.

-So, if you live in a property without access to mains drainage, understanding how a septic tank works and its benefits can be crucial for maintaining hygiene and environmental standards.
+So, if you live on a property without access to mains drainage, understanding how a septic tank works and its benefits can be crucial for maintaining hygiene and environmental standards.
+Additionally, choosing products like septic friendly toilet paper can help preserve the efficiency of your system and prevent clogs or unnecessary build-up.

 1. Wastewater Collection and Treatment